angular/angular/aio/content/guide/universal.md

 If Angular doesn't provide it, it's possible to write new abstractions that delegate to the browser APIs while in the browser and to an alternative implementation while on the server (aka shimming).

-Similarly, without mouse or keyboard events, a server-side app can't rely on a user clicking a button to show a component.
+Similarly, without mouse or keyboard events, a server-side application can't rely on a user clicking a button to show a component.
-The app must determine what to render based solely on the incoming client request.
+The application must determine what to render based solely on the incoming client request.
-This is a good argument for making the app [routable](guide/router).
+This is a good argument for making the application [routable](guide/router).

 {@a universal-engine}
 ### Universal template engine